 Angiotensin II [formed from angiotensin I in a reaction catalyzed by angiotensin converting enzyme (ACE, kininase II)] is a potent vasoconstrictor, the primary vasoactive hormone of the renin-angiotensin system, and an important component in the pathophysiology of hypertension.
 It also stimulates aldosterone secretion by the adrenal cortex.
-Losartan and its principal active metabolite block the vasoconstrictor and aldosterone-secreting effects of angiotensin II by selectively blocking the binding of angiotensin II to the AT1 receptor found in many tissues, (e.g., vascular smooth muscle, adrenal gland).
-There is also an AT2 receptor found in many tissues but it is not known to be associated with cardiovascular homeostasis.
-Neither losartan nor its principal active metabolite exhibits any partial agonist activity at the AT1 receptor, and both have much greater affinity (about 1000-fold) for the AT1 receptor than for the AT2 receptor.
-In vitro binding studies indicate that losartan is a reversible, competitive inhibitor of the AT1 receptor.
+Losartan and its principal active metabolite block the vasoconstrictor and aldosterone-secreting effects of angiotensin II by selectively blocking the binding of angiotensin II to the AT_1 receptor found in many tissues, (e.g., vascular smooth muscle, adrenal gland).
+There is also an AT_2 receptor found in many tissues, with it is not known to be associated with cardiovascular homeostasis.
+Neither losartan nor its principal active metabolite exhibits any partial agonist activity at the AT_1 receptor, and both have much greater affinity (about 1000-fold) for the AT_1 receptor fund in turbo binding studies indicate that losartan is a reversible, competitive inhibitor of the AT_1 receptor.
+The active metabolite is 10 to 40 times more potent by weight than losartan and appears to be a reversible, non-competitive inhibitor of the AT_1 receptor.